kyclark/tiny_python_projects/README.md

 I think I'm going to present this differently from other material in that I won't necessarily show you beforehand what you need to write a program.
 I'll describe what the program should do and provide some discussion about how to write it.
 I'll also create an appendix with short example of how to do things like read/write from/to a file, process all the files in a directory, extract k-mers from a string, etc. I'll provide some building blocks, but I want you to figure out how to put the pieces together!

-# new_py
+# new.py

-I provide a program in the `bin` directory called `new_py` that will help you stub out new Python programs using the fabulous `argparse` module to parse the command line arguments and options for your programs.
+I provide a program in the `bin` directory called `new.py` that will help you stub out new Python programs using the fabulous `argparse` module to parse the command line arguments and options for your programs.
 I highly recommend you start every new program with this.
 For example, if the `README.md` says "Write a Python program called `abc.py` that ...", then you should do this:

 ````
-$ new_py abc
+$ new.py abc
 ````

 This will create a new file called `abc.py` (that has been made executable with `chmod +x`, if your operating system supports that) that has example code for you to start writing your program.
-It's best to put `new_py` into your `$PATH` or alter your `$PATH` to include the directory where it's located.
+It's best to put `new.py` into your `$PATH` or alter your `$PATH` to include the directory where it's located.
 FWIW, I always create a `$HOME/.local/bin` that I add to my `$PATH` for programs like this.

 # How to Use